wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Finished the devlog today.
 Learned some new git commands while poking around my repo history. `git checkout [commit hash]` checks you out at a certain commit. `git checkout *` discards any changes you have.

 **Thoughts**: Making videos takes so long it's almost painful.
 But, I think I get a lot of satisfaction from it.
 I'm too tired right now to know for sure though.

+### Day 22: Tuesday - October 4, 2022

+**Today's Progress**: Worked up the courage to try and tackle lighting.
+It didn't go super great.

+**Thoughts**: Progress was slow today, but I'm still trying.
+Lighting and a day-night cycle now, then shaders for when the player is behind stuff, then spawning enemies in shadows.
+So much more to do, holy moly.